 It’s important that you know what you want in a workplace.
 Are you looking for only remote work or are you open to working in person?
-Do you need specific benefits or no?
+Do you need specific benefits or not?
 It’s only once you know what you’re looking for that you’ll be able to make a clear decision.
 Lots of people would prefer to work from home instead of in an office with a ping-pong table.
 (Check out how many people will even turn down a sizable raise to continue working remotely.)
 Maybe it’s all about the bottom dollar for you, or you only want to work at a company that supports the same causes you do.
 The first step is knowing what is important to you.

 Get clear expectations of what you need and what they offer

-What makes a sign that a company is a great place to work is when they make all their expectations clear and concise!
+What makes a sign that company is a great place to work is when they make all their expectations clear and concise!
 From the job description to how many hours you’d be working, it’s essential that you don’t walk into a vague mess.
-It can also signal a place that’s difficult to grow in professionally.
+It can also signal a place that’s difficult to grow professionally.

 If the job is salaried and the job description requires 50 hours of work a week, that’s you working overtime without getting paid for it.
 Is that something you’re willing to do?

 If you’re looking for a work-from-home policy, it’s important to really understand what a company would mean by a “flexible environment”.
-Do they mean a flexible start time, but still in office?
+Do they mean a flexible start time, but still in the office?
 Allows a work-from-home policy?
 Once a week work-from-home policy?
 Clarifying this ahead of time can save you from making a potentially disastrous decision.

 Company’s purpose and core values

 Do you agree with the company’s values and focus?
-We spend the majority of our lives at work, and invest our time, energy, and focus.
+We spend the majority of our lives at work and invest our time, energy, and focus.
 Connecting to the purpose of the organization can make all the difference in how you feel at your work.

 People are treated respectfully